Lonesome Miner Trail PDF maps

 Why these maps?

 The maps sold here were investigated point-by-point during a slow backpack, then re-affirmed on subsequent hikes, data from the BLM, and user feedback.
+They’ve been shared with SAR and the DEVA superintendant and passed muster.

-Should I carry 11×17″ or 8.5×11″ copies?
+Should I carry 11×17″ or 8.5×11″ Paper copies?

 That’s mostly up to you.
 If you are only carrying paper maps and no GPS screened device, I recommend the larger format.
 If you like to journal and doodle, I recommend the larger format.
 If you just need paper maps for backup, carry the smaller format.
-Carry the larger format if hiking a remote backcountry route like the LMT. πŸ˜‰ See what I did there?
+Carry the larger format if hiking a remote backcountry route like the LMT. 😉 See what I did there?

 What sort of paper should I use?